nabzclan-reborn/iOS-app-signing-website/README.md

-# iOS-app-signing-website
+# iOS app signing website
 Create your own iOS app signing website, powered by the CocoCloud signing API.

 # Steps

 - Get token from https://dashboard.api-aries.online/panel/

-- Place api token on code should be fund in line " 23 " in the code
+- Place api token on code should be found in line **23** in the code

 - Done